madetech/handbook/guides/learning/README.md

 In addition to that, there will a variety of internally created content, plus partnerships with external providers for learning that we can't delivery inhouse - such as certifications and specialised courses.

-We also have a company wide learning budget for further training and courses.
-Our Learning and Development team are the best people to speak to if you want to learn more.
+You will get a personal learning budget of £300 via **Learnerbly** our online learning platform, where you can access a variety of content, including buying books.
+It is important that you use your budget on resources that directly link to your development here at Made Tech, whether that’s for your current role or a promotion you are working towards.

-* The 12 days should be focussed on attaining, and/or improving skills relevant to your role at Made Tech.
+* The 12 days should be focussed on attaining and/or improving skills relevant to your role.

 ### When joining Made Tech
-Both the number of learning days and your learning budget allowances will be prorated based on your joining date:
+Both the number of learning days and your learning budget allowances will be pro-rated based on your joining date:
 - Q1 starters- 12 learning days and £300 personal learning spend
 - Q2 starters - 9 learning days and £225 personal learning spend
 - Q3 starters - 6 learning days and £150 personal learning spend